Topic 2: Variables and Constants

 Data Types

-The data type indicates what type of values a memory location will store (e.g., number, text or address of another variable).
+The data type indicates what type of values a memory location will store (e.g., number, text, or address of another variable).

-Two fundamental data types groups are:
+Two fundamental data type groups are:

 • Built-in (primitive type): Part of the compiler